Waterborne disease: Causes

-Socioeconomic Stimulants
+Socioeconomic factors

-The lack of education in impoverished regions is a key component to the issue of waterborne disease.
-The more a society is educated on an issue, the more they can take action and solve the problem domestically rather than relying on foreign counties for aid.
+The lack of education in impoverished regions often results in waterborne disease.
+If local people are aware of an issue, they can take action to solve the problem domestically rather than relying on foreign counties for aid.
 Many countries in the Middle East, South East Asia, and Sub-Saharan Africa are prone to these issues because they lack advanced education.
-For example, Morocco has a very insufficient labor supply for the production of food and other work forces that it could very well be maximizing.
-In response, the United States and Morocco along with many other agencies worked together to initiate H2O Maghreb.
-This program works to educated the people of Morocco on clean water and sanitization through simulations of water treatment.
-Not only do the virtual reality technologies recreate rare emergency circumstances to practice dealing with, but they also provide jobs for a poorer country to help the economy too.
+For example, Morocco has insufficient labor supply for the production of food and other work forces that could be well maximized.
+In response, the United States, Morocco and many other agencies worked together to initiate the H2O Maghreb Partnership.
+This educates the people of Morocco on clean water and sanitization through simulations of water treatment.
+Not only do the virtual reality technologies but recreate rare emergency circumstances for practice and also provide jobs for the citizens in under-developed countries to help the economy.

 Political turmoil and war stimulate the transmission of waterborne disease in addition to lack of education.
 Countries in the Eastern Mediterranean Region deal with this issue especially.
-The world bank has classified Yemen, along with several other countries in the Eastern Mediterranean Region as "fragile and conflict-affected countries."
-Syria and Lebanon had not seen any out breaks of cholera in about three decades, yet they did in 2022.
-War destroys necessary infrastructure for clean water and sanitization structures: a recipe for disease to spread.
-Two years ago the world health organization changed the status of cholera to a Grade 3 global public health emergency.
+The World Bank has classified Yemen, along with several other countries in the Eastern Mediterranean Region, as "fragile and conflict-affected countries".
+Syria and Lebanon had not seen any outbreaks of cholera in about three decades, but it reappeared in 2022.
+War destroys the infrastructure needed for clean water and sanitization structures: a recipe for disease to spread.
+Two years ago the World Health Organization changed the status of cholera to a Grade 3 global public health emergency.
 Between the years 2016 and 2022 Yemen saw 2.5 million cases of cholera.
 These outbreaks are closely tied to the conflicts in the region.
 War also destroys the necessary medical facilities and hospitals to take care of patients who have contracted the waterborne diseases.
 In the Eastern Mediterranean Region, countries are no longer grappling with a pandemic, but rather an endemic.